 Pushing thru 14 to 18 foot swells and with Jim (you will learn more about him later) chumming his last 2 meals over the side of the boat, I heard the mate yell "Fish On!"
 I pulled back on the pole and set the hook.
 It was then man against fish.
 I was determined to win.
 In the 45 minutes it took to boat the 40+ lb Dorado (aka Yellow Fin) we went through a down pour of rain and increasing swells.
 By the time the fish was in the boat my arms were rubber and my back was

 Once tied up at the marina, we were the stars of the day.
-We were one of only 3 out of 14 boats out that caught fish that day.
-My fish was by far the largest.
+We were one of only 3

 The mate quickly and efficiently filleted my catch.
 We knew we would never be able to eat the whole thing, so we gave the other half to the captain & mate.